-Gateway to the Garden of the Gods . . .
+Gateway to the Garden of the Gods . .
 Colorado Springs

-Yellowstone National Park Salt Lake City • The Royal Gorge Colorado Springs and Denver TOUR "S-YRG" \$145.80 11 Days ALL-EXPENSE
+Yellowstone National Park

+Salt Lake City • The Royal Gorge Colorado Springs and Denver

+TOUR "S-YRG" \$151.58 11 Days ALL-EXPENSE

-All Trains Are Completely Air-conditioned
+All Trains Are Completely Air-conditioned . . .
+All Meals Are Included in the Cost

 Do you favor a Sunday departure from Chicago?
-Many of our patrons do . . . and when their preference is the Yellowstone Royal Gorge-Colorado combination, they find this tour ideal.
+Many of our patrons do . . . and when their preference is the Yellowstone Salt Lake City-Royal Gorge Colorado combination, they find this tour ideal.